-Both the Green Bond Framework and the SDG Housing Bond Framework (as defined below) are assessed by third party rating agencies.
+NWB Bank's Frameworks are assessed by third party rating agencies (Cicero in the case of the Green Bond Framework and Sustainalytics in the case of the SDG Housing Bond Framework).
 See: 'Nederlandse Waterschapsbank N.V. - Use of Proceeds - Transparency, impact reporting and external review' for more information on these assessments by third party rating agencies.
 However, no assurance or representation is given by NWB Bank, the Arranger or the Dealers as to the suitability or reliability for any purpose whatsoever of any opinion, certification or report of any third party, (whether or not solicited by NWB Bank) which may be made available in connection with the issue of any ESG Bonds and/or any sustainability framework established by NWB Bank, and in particular with any Eligible Sustainable Activities to fulfil any environmental, green, sustainability, social and/or other criteria.
 For the avoidance of doubt, any such opinion or certification will not be, and shall not be deemed to be, incorporated in and/or form part of the Prospectus.
+Any such opinion or certification may not reflect the potential impact of all risks related to the structure of the relevant Series of ESG Bonds, their marketability, trading price or liquidity or any other factors that may affect the price or value of the ESG Bonds.
 Any such opinion or certification is not, and should not be deemed to be, a recommendation by NWB Bank or any other person to buy, sell or hold any ESG Bonds.
 Any such opinion or certification will only be current as of the date on which that opinion is initially issued.
 Prospective investors must determine for themselves the relevance of any such opinion or certification and/or the information contained therein and/or the provider of such opinion or certification for the purpose of any investment in any ESG Bonds.
 As at the date of this Base Prospectus, the providers of such opinions and certifications are not subject to any specific regulatory or other regime or oversight.
-However, pursuant to the EuGBS, providers of such opinions would be required to be registered and supervised by ESMA in the future (see: 'Nederlandse Waterschapsbank N.V. - Supervision and Regulation - Sustainability Regulations' for more information on the EuGBS).
+However, pursuant to the EU Green Bond Standard, providers of such opinions would be required to be registered and supervised by ESMA in the future (see: 'Nederlandse Waterschapsbank N.V. -Supervision and Regulation - Sustainability Regulations' for more information on the EU Green Bond Standard).
+A negative change to, or a withdrawal of, any opinion, certification or report of any third party obtained by NWB Bank or the failure of the Cicero or Sustainalytics to obtain the registration or to comply with any requirements imposed on them may affect the value of the ESG Bonds.